bnb-chain/greenfield-cmd/README.md

-   put                     upload payload of object to SP get                     download an object put-obj-policy          put object policy to group or account create-obj              create an object on chain cancel-create-obj       cancel the created object get-hash                compute the integrity hash of file
+   put                     upload payload of object to SP get                     download an object put-obj-policy          put object policy to group or account put-bucket-policy       put bucket policy to group or account create-obj              create an object on chain cancel-create-obj       cancel the created object get-hash                compute the integrity hash of file